Census Dots

 Native American/Other

-Of the 696 places in Indiana, Plymouth is the 81st most populous.
+Plymouth is ranked the 81st most populous place in Indiana, out of 976 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Plymouth was ranked the 81st most populous place in the 2020 Census.

 Plymouth's White Population